-Instead, introverts will tell you that they CAN indeed interact and socialize comfortably with others but it’s just not their preference.
+Instead, introverts will tell you they can interact and socialize comfortably with others, but it’s just not their preference.

-They examine their own thoughts, preferences, perceptions and observations to gauge their life’s direction and make life choices.
+They examine their own thoughts, preferences, perceptions, and observations to gauge their life’s direction and make life choices.

 In fact, many successful public figures will admit that they are more introverted than extroverted.

 However, they must consider a few key factors as they attempt to develop and display their personality to the world.

 The five (5) elements discussed below are essential for introverts to take charge and exhibit a secure and strong personality.

-1. Self-Acceptance—“If it don’t fit, don’t force it!”
+1. Self-Acceptance—“If it doesn’t fit, don’t force it!”

-The first advice to introverts who aim to develop a strong personality is to simply accept your personality type and work within it.
-Don’t try to change the basic tenets of your personality.
+The first advice to introverts who aim to develop a forceful personality is to accept your personality type and work with it.

-Any such attempt is bound to explode at some point as it will take way too much effort and energy to try and keep up the facade.
+Any such attempt will explode at some point, as it will take way too much effort and energy to keep up the facade.

 Work hard to strengthen your positive characteristics and keep your weaknesses in check.

 2. Take advantage of your innate ability to listen actively.

 Active listening is the ability to focus full attention on what is being communicated, such that you remember all of it and can ask questions.

-This shows the person you are interacting with that you are engaged and aware of what they are trying to communicate; thereby building trust and alliance.
+This shows the person you are interacting with that you are engaged and aware of what they are trying to communicate; building trust and alliance.

-As an introvert, take advantage of this innate ability that extroverts must work so hard to develop.
+As introverts, take advantage of this innate ability that extroverts must work so hard to develop.

 3. Prepare but stop over-thinking or over-analyzing situations.

-Instead, they respond more effectively when they can prepare and plan.This is strength, so use it as such.
+Instead, they respond more effectively when they can prepare and plan.

 But remain cognizant so that you don’t go overboard or get mired in details and stress on potential obstacles.

 Even when you don’t use all your material, you will find that having something builds your confidence and gives you a springboard to wing it; even if for a moment.

-But put it in perspective by relating it to the specific situation or project, instead of seeing it as some personal attack against you or some shortcoming that you can never overcome.
+But put it in perspective by relating it to the specific situation or project, instead of seeing it as a personal attack against you or a shortcoming you can never overcome.

 Often, these are simply figments of your imagination brought on by your fear and worry that you don’t fit in.

-Simply find out where key participants are from, or find out some unique tidbit about the location or theme of the event.
+Simply find out where key participants are from or find out some unique tidbit about the location or theme of the event.

-4. Build a small, but strong support circle.
+4. Build a small but strong support circle.

-So, solidify and bolster advocacy by using some of the skills we previously discussed (active listening, expertise building, and preparation).
+So, solidify and bolster advocacy by using some skills we previously discussed (active listening, expertise building, and preparation).

 This will not only increase the likelihood of you stepping out of the shadows into the spotlight but will give you the boost you need to embrace accolades without feeling awkward as well as deal with criticism without feeling humiliated.